 In case you're wondering, there's nothing special about cleaning vinyl planks vs. tiles or sheet vinyl.
 All types of vinyl should be swept and mopped as needed, and the same cleaners work on all standard vinyl materials.
 If your floors have deep grooves, you can clean them with a nylon-bristle brush or an old toothbrush and wipe out the grooves with a slightly dampened sponge or a microfiber cloth.

 Removing Stains from Vinyl

-Many vinyl flooring manufacturers sell their own brand of cleaner for heavy-duty cleaning or removing stains from their flooring, but a few household products will cover you for most common stains:
+Many vinyl flooring manufacturers sell their own brand of vinyl floor cleaner for heavy-duty cleaning or removing stains from their flooring, but a few household cleaning products will cover you for most common stains:

 - Baking soda: You can try baking soda as a first attempt on almost any type of stain.
 It tends to work best on food stains.
 Mix it with a small amount of water to create a paste, and rub it into the stain with a circular motion, then rinse the area clean.

 - Rubbing alcohol: Apply isopropyl alcohol to a cotton ball or paper towel and rub the stain, repeating as needed.
 Alcohol is a great adhesive remover and is effective on a wide variety of stains, including oil, grease, paint, tar/asphalt, wax, lipstick, hair dye, ink, crayon and some markers.